Shouree/storm-http-framework/doc/03-Library_Reference/03-Unit_Tests/index.md

 ==========

-The package `test` contains a library for unit tests, and a language extension for Basic Storm that allows easy creation of tests and test suites.
-According to the library, tests are individual assert statements, that are in turn organized into suites.
-The suites are simply functions that accept zero parameters and return a [stormname:test.TestResult].
-Tests can be further organized into packages.
+The package `test` contains a library for unit tests, and a language extension for Basic Storm that allows easy creation of tests.
+Each test is essentially a function without parameters that may contain `check` statements.
+Each test is callable as a function that returns a [stormname:test.TestResult] that contains the result of the test-run.
+Tests that are located in the same package can be thought of as a test suite.

 As mentioned in the [language reference](md:/Language_Reference/Storm/Command_Line), it is possible to run test suites using the `-t` or `-T` parameter on the command line.